We could talk about the ballgame. The Cubs, the Sox, the Contreras grand slam.

 — Billy Krumb (@ClubhouseCancer) May 29, 2013

-In this case, we’re present for the day one moment.
+And in this case, we’re witnessing the day one moment.

-We are all of us the coolhunters, as Malcolm Gladwell might say.
-And what’s cool in this case is quite clearly, undeniably cool.
+We all become the coolhunters, as Malcolm Gladwell might say.
+When what’s cool in this case is quite clearly, undeniably cool.

-And the originators will gather, however big this all gets.
-The forefathers of le sape américain displaying their stylings before the masses—under the lights, a national audience, a new tradition forged from humble beginnings.
+And picture the originators gathering, however big this all gets.
+The forefathers of la sape américain displaying their stylings before the masses.
+Under the lights, a national audience, a new tradition forged from humble beginnings.

 The first day of All-Star weekend.

-Marlins Man strutting down the catwalk, tilting his visor for the judges and sucking in his gut; Pink Hat Man hobbling down behind him, waving sheepishly at the crowd; and our man in the M&M’s jacket, flaunting himself, zipping the jacket up and then down, up and then down, twirling in place, the jacket coming off, twisting around his head, tossed into the air, as he strides back down the runway and off into the annals of fashion iconography.
+Marlins Man strutting down the catwalk, tilting his visor for the judges and sucking in his gut.
+Pink Hat Man hobbling down behind him, waving at the crowd.
+And our man in the M&M’s jacket, zipping it up and down, twirling in place, the jacket coming off, twisting around his head, tossed into the air, as he strides back down the runway and off into the annals of fashion iconography.

-They say you’re seeking ways to infuse new energy into the game.
+They say the MLB Commissioner wants to bring new energy into the game.

 Fête du Sape, 2018.
 Make it happen.